jgm/citeproc/man/citeproc.1.md

     default) uses HTML tags and entities for formatting.  `json` creates a structured JSON representation of a formatted document.

+`--link-citations`
+:   Enable hyperlinking of citations to the bibliography.

+`--link-bibliography`
+:   Enable automatic linkification of any identifiers (DOI, PMCID,
+    PMID, or URL) appearing in a bibliography entry.
+When an entry has a DOI, PMCID, PMID, or URL available but none of these are rendered by the style, add a link to the title (or, if no title is present, the whole entry), using the URL for the DOI, PMCID, PMID, or URL (in that order of priority).

 `-h, --help`
 :   Print usage information.